Overweight Dog: How To Help Your Overweight Dog Lose Weight & Stay In Shape

-A bit of extra weight can come with a cost – it can negatively impact your buddy’s health and life quality.
-Like humans, dogs who put on more weight experience more pressure on almost all their organs.
+Which means even those extra table scraps (and the resulting weight gain) can come at a cost.
+Overweight dogs’ health is inherently compromised – along with their quality of life.
+Because much like humans, dogs who put on more weight experience more pressure on almost all their organs.
 Overloaded organs can cause disease, and even lead to death.
-Dogs that are overweight are at higher risk of these potentially serious health conditions:

 Also, overweight dogs will likely have a shorter lifespan than their fellow four-legged friends.
 That’s why it’s important to understand if your dog is overweight, which factors may have led to this, and how you can help your dog lose weight and regain full health.